-If allowed to take effect, the proposed arbitration rule would create a windfall for class-action attorneys, provide little or no relief to harmed consumers, and effectively eliminate an accessible alternative to the often-daunting judicial system.
+The undersigned state bankers associations representing banks of all sizes in every state strongly urge you to use your authority under the Congressional Review Act to prevent the economic damage to our communities that would result from the recently finalized Consumer Financial Protection Bureau (CFPB) "anti-arbitration rule."
+If allowed to take effect, the Rule would create a windfall for unscrupulous class-action attorneys, provide little or no relief to harmed consumers, and effectively eliminate an accessible alternative to the often-daunting judicial system.